bassline-mnk/basslinemnk/ARCHITECTURE.md

 ## USB gadgets

-TinyPilot impersonates keyboard and mouse input using the Linux [USB Gadget API](https://www.kernel.org/doc/html/v4.13/driver-api/usb/gadget.html).
+BasslineMnk impersonates keyboard and mouse input using the Linux [USB Gadget API](https://www.kernel.org/doc/html/v4.13/driver-api/usb/gadget.html).

 To use the USB Gadget API, a device needs a USB port that operates in either device mode or supports USB OTG (which allows the port to switch between host mode and device mode).
-The Raspberry Pi 4B's USB-C port is the only port on the device capable of USB OTG, so this is the port that TinyPilot uses.
+The Raspberry Pi 4B's USB-C port is the only port on the device capable of USB OTG, so this is the port that BasslineMnk uses.

-TinyPilot [presents itself](https://github.com/tiny-pilot/ansible-role-tinypilot/blob/594be69c86fcdeaa9488690b2aef951acaf3bf64/files/init-usb-gadget) to the target computer as a USB Multifunction Composite Gadget (i.e., a USB hub) with a USB keyboard and mouse attached.
-This allows TinyPilot to send both keyboard and mouse input through a single USB connection.
+BasslineMnk [presents itself](https://github.com/bassline-mnk/ansible-role-basslinemnk/blob/594be69c86fcdeaa9488690b2aef951acaf3bf64/files/init-usb-gadget) to the target computer as a USB Multifunction Composite Gadget (i.e., a USB hub) with a USB keyboard and mouse attached.
+This allows BasslineMnk to send both keyboard and mouse input through a single USB connection.

 ## nginx

 [nginx](https://nginx.org/) is a popular open-source web server and reverse proxy.

-TinyPilot uses nginx to listen to incoming HTTP requests and proxy them to the correct internal component.
-It also serves all of TinyPilot's static resources (i.e., files that don't need to go through Flask for server-side processing).
+BasslineMnk uses nginx to listen to incoming HTTP requests and proxy them to the correct internal component.
+It also serves all of BasslineMnk's static resources (i.e., files that don't need to go through Flask for server-side processing).

 ## uStreamer